akapez/javascript-concepts/README.md

 The JavaScript execution context is a fundamental concept that is critical for understanding how JavaScript code is executed.
 At a high level, an execution context can be thought of as an environment or a scope in which JavaScript code is evaluated and executed.

 - **Global Execution Context**: This is the default or base context in which code that is not inside any function is executed.
 There is only one global execution context in a JavaScript program, and it creates a global object (window in the browser, global in Node.js) and a this binding that points to that global object.
 - **Functional Execution Context**: Every time a function is invoked, a new execution context is created for that function.
-This context will have its own set of variables, and it will also have access to the variables of its parent contexts (the outer lexical environment).
-Each function call gets its own execution context, even if the same function is being called multiple times simultaneously.
+It is responsible for managing the execution of that specific function, including its variables, arguments, and the value of this.
+Each function call generates a new execution context that gets pushed onto the call stack.

 The creation of an Execution Context (GEC or FEC) happens in two phases:
   1. Creation Phase: In this phase, the JavaScript engine scans the code to be executed.
 It sets up the memory space for variables and functions, which is known as "hoisting".
 Variables are initially set to undefined and functions are fully defined.
 The this keyword is also established.